korsikanec2691/RRB/nowTrevel/cv.md

 ----
 ##   __Briefly about me\.__<br>
 I am 50+ years old, I work as an operational engineer.
 I think that my real job will sooner or later lead me to stagnation.
 I really need classes in which I could develop during my life.
 My dream from a young age is to learn programming.
 That's why I'm here.
-My goal is to gain knowledge in the field of frontend development.
+My goal is to gain knowledge in the field of frontend development...
 + My strengths:
   + communication skills;
   + life experience;